 You will need 56 UCAS points, GCSE Grade C or above in English and maths as well as an appropriate Level 3 qualification relevant to Early Years provision and experience of working with children.
 You will also need an up to date DBS check and you will be invited to attend an interview.
 Mature applicants may be considered on prior experience and written work.

 How will I be assessed?

-You will complete a range of course work, including practical tasks at work placement, presentations, essays, case studies, portfolios and work-based learning.
-There are no formal examinations.
+You will complete a range of coursework, including practical tasks at work placement, presentations, essays, case studies, portfolios and work-based learning.
+Direct observations in the workplace by an assessor.

 What can I do next

 You can convert the HND qualification (Level 5) to a degree by progressing on to the third year of a degree (Level 6) programme at a university.
 After gaining Level 6, you can then apply for teacher training on a one-year PGCE course.
 An alternative university course is the Early Years teachers Status, Level 6.

 NB: Both the PGCE and EYTS courses require GCSE maths and English at C grade.

 You will have a strong basis for a range of careers in the early years sector as an Advanced Practitioner in Early Years; Nursery Management; Child and Family Support Services; Primary Teaching (see above section).